San Ramon's Crestview: 1964–1966 homes & subdivision history

 Because in the 1960s, women ruled the domestic realm, and Crestview’s kitchens were designed accordingly—open, spacious, and filled with light, they allowed moms to cook, chat, and keep an eye on the kids, all at once.
 Hidden galley kitchens were out.
 Country kitchens were in.
 And each one came complete with gleaming Gaffers & Sattler appliances—something Laura Petrie would approve.

-Ad for Crestview from August 9, 1964 with kitchen bar inside Plan 3.
+Ad for Crestview from August 16, 1964 with spacious country kitchen and breakfast bar inside Plan 3.

 Like many others "escaping" big cities, Crestview offered relaxed, gracious living in the quiet country.
 What could be more surprising than fixing a pitcher of fresh and delicious lemonade, only to find your man fast asleep.
 He played a good game.